ChristianDenniss/GirlfriendApp/PRIVACY_POLICY.md

 **Last updated**: December 2024

 ## Introduction

-MaddyApp ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information when you use our mobile application.
+MaddyApp ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we handle your information when you use our mobile application.

 ## Data Collection

-**MaddyApp does not collect, store, or transmit any personal data to external servers.**
+MaddyApp does not collect, store, or transmit any personal data to external servers.
+We believe in keeping your data private and secure.

-All data you create within the app (such as grocery lists, todo items, and bucket list goals) is stored locally on your device only.

 ## Data Storage
 All app data is stored locally on your device using SQLite database.
 This includes:
 - Grocery lists and items
 - Todo tasks and reminders